woefe/git-prompt.zsh/README.md

 ## Features / Non-Features
 * A pure shell implementation using [awk](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html); no Python, no Haskell required
     <!-- Well, technically awk is its own programming language and therefore not "pure shell", but heh -->
+* Only the Git status.
+    This prompt basically only gives you the `gitprompt` function, which you can use to build your own prompt.
+    If you are looking for something more complete and blazing fast, I can recommend [powerlevel10k](https://github.com/romkatv/powerlevel10k).
 * Uses standard Git, no external Git status daemon (like [gitstatus](https://github.com/romkatv/gitstatus)) required
 * Fast; Git command is invoked only once and asynchronously when a new prompt is drawn
 * No caching feature, because it breaks reliable detection of untracked files